massimo-ua/quill/README.md

 # Quill

-Quill is an AI-powered documentation bot that automatically captures and organizes your team's knowledge from Slack conversations.
-It transforms informal chat discussions into well-structured documentation, ensuring that no important decisions or ideas are lost in the message flow.
+Quill is an AI-powered documentation bot that automatically captures and organizes your team's knowledge from Chat conversations.
+It transforms informal chat discussions into well-structured documentation, ensuring no important decisions or ideas are lost in the message flow.

 ## Key Features